hatsopoulos-lab/marmoset-trajectory_and_network_encoding_model/README.md

 For other users: the nwb file for running the demo is located at **Insert DANDI link**

-# Demo the code
+# Demo the code (XX minutes)

-This should take ~XX minutes on a standard computer.

 Open the in a text editor or python IDE: [/demo/MG_subset_demo/code/run_demo.py](/demo/MG_subset_demo/code/run_demo.py)

+You can execute this code in an IDE (such as spyder) or by running:

+    python ./demo/MG_subset_demo/code/run_demo.py

 This code will execute all the scripts in order and generate plots, which will populate in "marmoset-trajectory_and_network_encoding_model/demo/MG_subset_demo/plots".
 You can also open and run each code independently, in the order prescribed in run_demo.py.

 The demo analyzes all units and reach samples available in the MG dataset.
 However, only one lead/lag set of [-100, +300]ms is analyzed and only 5 train/test splits are completed (instead of the full 500).
 A few results that can't be replicated with only 5 train/test splits are disabled.

-# Reproduce MG data
+# Reproduce MG figures in paper (<5 minutes)

-This should take less than 5 minutes on a standard computer.

 Open in a text editor or python IDE: [/demo/MG_original_data_reproduction/code/reproduce_figures.py](/demo/MG_original_data_reproduction/code/reproduce_figures.py)

+You can execute this code in an IDE (such as spyder) or by running:

+    python ./demo/MG_original_data_reproduction/code/reproduce_figures.py

 This code will execute the figure reproduction scripts in order and generate plots, which will populate in "marmoset-trajectory_and_network_encoding_model/demo/MG_original_data_reproduction/plots".
 You can also open and run each code independently, in the order prescribed in reproduce_figures.py.